friendsofhyperf/components/docs/en/components/fast-paginate.md

 This package uses an SQL approach similar to "deferred joins" to achieve this speedup.
 Deferred joins are a technique where the requested columns are accessed only after applying the `offset` and `limit`.

 In our case, we don't actually perform a join but use a `where in` with a subquery.
-Using this technique, we create a subquery that can be optimized with a specific index for maximum speed, and then use these results to fetch the full rows.
+Using this technique, we create a subquery that can be optimized with specific indexes for maximum speed, and then use these results to fetch the full rows.

 The SQL statement looks like this: